 "Molinism isn’t a philosophical grid being laid over Scripture; rather, it’s a derivation of a commitment to certain principles already obtained from Scripture."1

 Please understand that I am not against philosophy.
 On the contrary, I use it in my debates.
 What I am against is vain philosophy (Colossians 2:8) and subjecting Scripture to it.
-As Christians, Scripture should always be appealed to first.
+As Christians, we should always appeal to Scripture first.
 The Bible is primary, never philosophy.
-We compare man's philosophy to God's word.
+We compare man's philosophy to God's Word.
 The Scriptures are the standard, not man's reasoning.
 After all, philosophy is, by definition, man's attempt to apply reason in order to gain knowledge.

-It is true that sometimes we need to use our minds, and even philisophical examination, in order to understand some of the deeper aspects of God's word such as different types of infinity, intra-Trinitarian communion, the order of God's decrees, etc. But, I routinely insist that the revelation of God supersedes all philosophical assumptions.
-Scripture is God's revelation and I will trust it over man's philosophy.
+It is true that sometimes we need to use our minds, and even philosophical examination, in order to understand some of the deeper aspects of God's Word such as different types of infinity, intra-Trinitarian communion, the order of God's decrees, etc. But, I routinely insist that the revelation of God supersedes all philosophical assumptions.
+Scripture is God's revelation, and I will trust it over man's philosophy.